-I have wanted to turn an old dresser into a wine bar for a while now, and I can finally say I DID IT!
+Sometimes old furniture pieces are meant to have a transformation and have a new purpose.
+Sometimes they sit in your garage for some time before the vision strikes you.
+I have wanted to turn a dresser to wine bar for a while now, and I can finally say I DID IT!
 Of course with a little help from Mr. DD and some really great products!

 I started by sanding off the varnish from the top.
 I wanted to stain the top a darker color and paint the body of the wine bar.
 I loved how rustic the knots looked in the piece, so I decided to make the piece look more worn and aged by pounding various metal pieces into the wood.
 I also sanded small sections of the top down to the bare wood.
 You can see the variations in the wood color, where some of the old stain was still showing.

-I always use Pre-stain wood conditioner from Minwax on all my stained pieces.
+I always use the Pre-Stain Wood Conditioner from Minwax on all my stained pieces.
 This allows the wood to absorb the stain evenly.
-I followed with a dark walnut color and finished with a few coats of the Wipe-on Poly.
+I followed with a Dark Walnut color and finished with a few coats of the Wipe-On Oil-Based Poly.
 I love using the wipe-on poly over the brush on stuff.

-You can see where the bare wood patches were by the dark variations in the stain.
+You can see the bare wood patches took the stain better and gave the top the perfect variations.
 The dark walnut stain penetrated the bare wood much darker than the places with existing stain.
-I can’t wait to do this technique to some other pieces.
+I can’t wait to do this technique on some other furniture pieces.
 I am in love with the result.

-I will be sharing with you next week how Mr. DD and I made the shelves and the wine bottle holders.
+Stop over to see how Mr. DD and I made the wine bottle holders.